 - Patellar (knee) instability and malalignment

-Lederman Kwartowitz Center for Orthopedics is your resource for arthroscopic knee surgery and knee replacements.
+Lederman Kwartowitz Center for Orthopedics is your resource for treating knee injuries.
+Our doctors specialize in minimally invasive arthroscopic knee surgery and cutting-edge knee replacements.
 Contact us in West Bloomfield or Farmington Hills, Michigan for an appointment today.
 Call (248) 669-2000 or request an appointment online.